Conrad – “Dinosaur”

 At 17 years old I went from a nerdy shy kid to the start of what I am today by joining a boxing gym where the owner became a father figure to me.
 Sphinx CrossFit has been a dream of mine since I walked in that boxing gym.
 My reasoning was simple, my father and grandfather were both unhappy working desk jobs their entire lives.
 I saw the happiness the owner of that gym, my boxing coach had and I wanted that.

 Most of my family is obese and through CrossFit and healthy eating I have been able to fight those genetics and many of the health problems that go along with that.
 I have lived and breathed CrossFit since I first tasted it in 2005.
 I have visited over 300 CrossFit affiliates in my travels.
 I am also a former competitive boxer and triathlete.
 I have used CrossFit to train for the Navy, to keep me in shape and prepare for high risk private contract security PSD / EP details, to gain 30 pounds of muscle, lose 30 pounds of muscle and compete in triathlons.
 The programming of the movements and workouts over time are designed and executed with a purpose and the end result is the science of fitness with proven results.

 CrossFit is like a family, a brotherhood and sisterhood.
 To me the definition of CrossFit is community and fellowship.
 We push each other, critique each other, and motivate each other.
 CrossFit also does wonders for mental strength.
 It teaches you in a controlled way to push your limits and makes uncomfortable situations feel comfortable.

-Please do not hesitate to email me or call/text my personal cell phone if you have any questions or would like to see what this community is all about. [email protected] (239) 687-9245
+Please do not hesitate to email, call or text me if you have any questions or would like to see what this community is all about! [email protected]/ 239-687-9245